 If you would like some more details and background … then please read on.

 What is Creditable Withholding Tax?

-Creditable Withholding Tax systems are essentially the same as any other withholding of tax regimen where a set amount (based on a specific percentage of tax) is withheld by a payer in making certain payments to a third party (the payee).
+Creditable Withholding Tax systems are essentially the same as any other withholding of tax regimen.
+A payer withholds a set amount (based on a specific tax percentage) in making certain payments to a third party (the payee).
 The most common implementation of the withholding system around the world is for wages and salaries.

-In our case, and looking specifically at the Philippines model as an example, this would be payments for interest, dividends, certain professional fees and contracting work.
-In the Philippines case it is all set out in the REVENUE REGULATIONS NO. 11-2018 – which can be found at their Department of Finance’s website here.
+In our case, looking specifically at the Philippines model as an example, this would be payments for interest, dividends, certain professional fees and contracting work.
+The Philippines case is all set out in the REVENUE REGULATIONS NO. 11-2018 – which can be found at their Department of Finance’s website here.

 Creditable Withholding Tax Example Journal Entry

-ABC is holding a daily average balance of 1,000,000 PHP (at the time of writing about $20,000 USD) and as we mentioned above the account is earning 5 per cent in interest.
+ABC is holding a daily average balance of 1,000,000 PHP (at the time of writing, about USD 20,000), and as we mentioned above, the account is earning 5 per cent in interest.
 The Philippines tax year ends 31 December.
-As part of the year-end final accounts work there is a bank reconciliation to be done, which is where ABC’s accounts team would perform the following journal (assuming the interest is credited year end on a simple compounding basis).
+As part of the year-end final accounts work, bank reconciliation is to be done, which is where ABC’s accounts team would perform the following journal (assuming the interest is credited year-end on a simple compounding basis).

 1,000,000 PHP x 5% = 50,000 PHP interest